 According to a local journalist Ghulam Yasin Bazinjo, “Every year scores of Hindu pilgrims, mostly from interior Sindh, Makran Coast, Lasbela and Qalat, in the month of April make a pilgrimage to the Hinglaj Temple and perform their religious rituals”.

 A few years back former Indian Foreign Minister and leader of Bhartia Janta Party (BJP) Jaswant Singh also came to Hingol and performed a pilgrimage to Nani Mandar.

 Recently, I also had a chance to go to Hinglaj Mandar.
-A levies check post located at Agor, 250 km from Karachi, is responsible for the security and every one going to the Mandir is thoroughly checked.
-The road to Hinglaj in Balochistan has one of the toughest terrain.
+A levies check post located at Agor, 250 km from Karachi, is responsible for the security and everyone going to the Mandir is thoroughly checked.
+The road to Hinglaj in Balochistan has one of the toughest terrains.

-“ The area used to be under the rule of a man named Hangol, who was a tyrant ruler,” they told me.
+“ The area used to be under the rule of a man named Hingol, who was a tyrant ruler,” they told me.

-They further added that Nani Peer by turning into Kali Mata destroyed Hangol at this very place.
+They further added that Nani Peer by turning into Kali Mata destroyed Hingol at this very place.

 According to Hindus, the temple of Maha Kali, meaning Bhawani, is at Astola Island and he used to go to Hanglaj from Astola to bathe every day.
 They also say that he used to go to Hanglaj to see a pious woman Nani Peer.